-Cash provided by operating activities totaled \$19.6 million in 2013.
-Operating cash flow in 2013 resulted primarily from net income before depreciation and amortization, which was offset partially by increases in accounts receivable and inventory.
-Accounts receivable increased year over year by \$16.8 million primarily due to the timing of sales at the end of the year.
-Days sales outstanding increased to 42 days at December 31, 2013, from 41 days at December 31, 2012.
-Inventory increased year over year by \$9.5 million in 2013 due primarily to an increase in shipments in transit at December 31, 2013.
-Inventory days, which is the measure of the average number of days goods remain in inventory before being sold, increased from 13 days at December 31, 2012, to 14 days at December 31, 2013.
+Cash provided by operating activities totaled \$35.4 million in 2014.
+Operating cash flow in 2014 resulted primarily from net income before depreciation and amortization, which was offset partially by increases in accounts receivable and inventory.
+Accounts receivable increased year over year by \$11.4 million primarily due to the timing of sales at the end of 2014.
+Days sales outstanding decreased to 40 days at December 31, 2014, from 42 days at December 31, 2013.
+Inventory increased year over year by \$11.8 million in 2014 due primarily to an increase in purchases made to satisfy increased future demand.
+Inventory days, which is the measure of the average number of days goods remain in inventory before being sold, increased from 14 days at December 31, 2013, to 15 days at December 31, 2014.
+Operating cash in 2013 was primarily generated by net income before depreciation and amortization partially offset by increases in accounts receivable and inventory.
 Operating cash in 2012 was primarily generated by net income before depreciation and amortization as well as decreases in accounts receivable and inventory.
-Operating activities in 2011 were a use of cash as accounts receivables increased by \$56.7 million, and more than offset net income before depreciation and a decrease in accounts payable.

-At December 31, 2013, we had \$124.8 million in outstanding accounts payable.
+At December 31, 2014, we had \$124.9 million in outstanding accounts payable.
 Such accounts are generally paid within 30 days of incurrence, or earlier when favorable cash discounts are offered.
 This balance will be financed by cash flows from operations or short-term borrowings under the line of credit.
-This amount includes \$15.5 million payable to two financial institutions under inventory trade credit agreements we use to finance our purchase of certain inventory, secured by the inventory which is financed.
+This amount includes \$17.6 million payable to two financial institutions under inventory trade credit agreements we use to finance our purchase of certain inventory, secured by the inventory which is financed.
 We believe we will be able to meet our obligations under our accounts payable with cash flows from operations and our existing line of credit.

-Cash used for investing activities decreased by \$1.7 million in 2013, compared to 2012 primarily due to lower capital expenditures in 2013.
-Cash used to purchase property and equipment less proceeds from the sale of equipment amounted to \$7.6 million in 2013, compared to \$9.3 million in 2012, and \$10.9 million in 2011.
-These expenditures were primarily for computer equipment and capitalized internally-developed software in connection with the IT initiative referred to above.
-In addition, our 2011 investing uses of cash included \$4.7 million for the acquisition of ValCom.
+Cash used for investing activities remained unchanged in 2014, compared to 2013.
+Cash used to purchase property and equipment less proceeds from the sale of equipment amounted to \$7.6 million in 2014 and 2013, respectively, compared to \$9.3 million in 2012.
+These expenditures were primarily for computer equipment and capitalized internally-developed software in connection with the investments in our IT infrastructure.